 12.12.13 – Food waste

 Farmers generally try to practice minimal food waste practices, an example it was felt that more retailers and customers should try to adopt.
 Different options are now available in such situations, such as AD plants or using that waste in a different process on farm.
 Knee-jerk reactions and lack of education around use-by and best-before dates, and the use of waste is not helping though, perhaps underplayed by a lack of incentivisation to make a difference.
 It has to be a joint effort through legislation, more local and sustainable purchasing, and the relationship between economy and value.
 Using the term waste food rather than surplus also does no favours to those trying to add value and create opportunities for such products in the agri-food and energy sectors.
+You can always contact a construction debris removal company to help you clean your property.

 The discussion held on Thursday 12th December 2013 was a discussion about food waste.
 It generated a total of 304 tweets on the topic from 64 participants.
 These included farmers, agri-food businesses, rural advisors, land agents, lawyers, journalists, academics and NFU officeholders, as well as members of the general public.